dreamsyntax/OnlineCTR/Binaries/Readme.txt

 Therefore, choosing a character that is not in the original 8, will cause the other player to crash

-In Track Selection, let the host browse the tracks, the client should not touch anything The client should see the text change, but the video wont change.
-Don't worry
+In Track Selection, let the host browse the tracks, the client should not touch anything

 Let the host start the race, the client should automatically copy the server When the race starts, you should only see 2 racers.
 If you see 8, something went wrong